16-inch MacBook Pro

 9th-gen Intel Coffee Lake Processors

-The 16-inch MacBook Pro draws its power from Intel's 6-core and 8-core 9th-generation Coffee Lake processors with Turbo Boost speeds up to 5.0 GHz.
-According to Apple's tests, these new chips deliver up to 2.1 times faster performance than the quad-core 15-inch MacBook Pro.
+The 2019 16-inch MacBook Pro drew its power from Intel's 6-core and 8-core 9th-generation Coffee Lake processors with Turbo Boost speeds up to 5.0 GHz.
+According to Apple's tests, these new chips delivered up to 2.1 times faster performance than the quad-core 15-inch MacBook Pro.

 AMD Radeon Pro 5000M Series Graphics

 On the graphics end, the MacBook Pro used AMD Radeon Pro 5000M series – the first 7nm mobile discrete GPUs for pro users – with GDDR6 video memory and with up to 8GB VRAM.
 Compared to the baseline 15-inch MacBook Pro, it offered 2.1 times faster graphics performance while the highest-end configuration saw up to 80 percent faster performance.